jolaboffice/DOM/README.md

 ### About Maligner

 This project includes a Python 3 port of the `maligner` alignment tool.
-The original `maligner` software was written in Python 2 and is distributed under the GPL v3.0 license.
+The original `maligner` software was written in Python 2.
 We have ported it to Python 3 for compatibility with modern Python environments.
 The `maligner` code is included in the `maligner/` folder.

 **Note on Licensing**: The `maligner` component is distributed under the GPL v3.0 license.
 If you modify or distribute this software, please ensure compliance with the GPL license terms.
 See the `maligner/` folder for the original license information and source code details.